 Steve (Stevie) Branch, Christopher Byers and Michael Moore were second-graders at Weaver Elementary School.
 The boys had been stripped naked, hogtied with their own shoelaces, viciously beaten and left in a muddy creek to die.

-After a month of investigating, Arkansas authorities had made no arrests.
+After a month of investigating, Arkansas authorities made no arrests.
 Under mounting pressure from an outraged community, the focus turned to three local teens.
 They were known for wearing black and listening to heavy metal.
 Jason Baldwin, 16, Jessie Misskelley, 17, and Damien Echols, 18, were ultimately convicted in 1994.
 Baldwin and Misskelley were sentenced to life in prison.
 Echols, who had been tried as an adult, was sentenced to death.

 But questions about the investigation and the convictions began immediately.
-Echols, the suspected ringleader, had a history of psychiatric problems and violent outbursts, which was apparently the only reason investigators had targeted him.
-In this Bible Belt community there was speculation that the killings may have been part of a Satanic cult, and Echols had expressed interest in the occult and in the pagan nature religion called Wicca, sometimes associated with witchcraft.
+Echols, the suspected ringleader, had a history of psychiatric problems and violent outbursts, which was apparently the only reason investigators targeted him.
+In this Bible Belt community there was speculation that the killers may have been part of a Satanic cult, and Echols had expressed interest in the occult and in the pagan nature religion called Wicca, sometimes associated with witchcraft.

-The evidence against the young men was circumstantial.
+All of the evidence against the young men was circumstantial.
 No DNA from the suspects was found at the crime scene or on the children.
 But police finally got a confession—from Misskelley.
 Misskelley’s attorney said his client was mentally slow and had been been manipulated into confessing, simply telling investigators what they wanted to hear.
-A local woman who claimed she had heard Echols bragging about the murders, later recanted her story.
+A local woman who claimed she heard Echols bragging about the murders later recanted her story.

 The case began to attract interest far beyond Arkansas, and in 1996, HBO filmmakers Joe Berlinger and Bruce Sinofsky released Paradise Lost: The Child Murders at Robin Hood Hills.
 The documentary was a major success and was followed by two more, Paradise Lost 2: Revelations, and Paradise Lost 3: Purgatory.